 The thread which brings these stakeholders on a common platform is – Financial Reports.

-Objectives of Financial Reporting in Accounting
+Purpose of Financial Reporting

 - To convey a strategic roadmap for the future of the company.
 During trying times or loss-making phases, it is used to allay investor concerns and strategic plan for turning around the company.

 - To provide information about how the company is utilizing various resources available at its disposal.
 It helps customers keep informed about the status of the company, thereby building confidence levels.

 Following are some key highlights: